vlzware/stide/README.md

     Note: if there is nothing hidden in the file, the output can be long - after all each 14 bits in every image represent some number ;)

-- Also provided is some simple bmp picture 'work.bmp' (of me working hard) which you are welcome to use for testing.
+- Also provided is some simple picture 'cat,jpg' (taken from http://www.freeimages.com) which you can use for testing.

 (*) If you are using Windows you cannot compile C or use SQL out-of-the-box.
-	The simplest way I can think of to get it all working is installing CYGWIN (https://cygwin.com/install.html).
+	One way to get it all working is installing CYGWIN (https://cygwin.com/install.html).
 	Note: Do not forget to include 'gcc-core', 'libsqlite3' and 'libsqlite3-devel' during the installation process.
 	After installation, navigate in the cygwin terminal to the directory where you have HIPS and then proceed like above.
 	For example - In Windows 7 your 'Desktop' is at '/cygdrive/c/Users/--your-username--/Desktop/'